Sanjiban08/Hotel_Booking_Cancellation_Analysis_with_Exel-Data_Analysis/README.md

 ## Project Structure

 - **Data**: The data directory contains the dataset used for the analysis in Excel format.
-Ensure the data file is named appropriately (e.g., `hotel_booking_data.xlsx`).
+Ensure the data file is named appropriately (e.g., `hotel_booking.csv`).

 - **Analysis File**: The analysis is conducted primarily in Excel.
 The main analysis file provides a step-by-step overview of the data cleaning, exploration, visualization, and statistical analysis.